LedgerHQ/erc7730-analyzer/Example_report.md

 > 🔴 **CRITICAL** - Issues that could lead to users being deceived or losing funds

-- **Token mapping appears inverted for exactOutput:** The schema maps
-  - `params.amountInMaximum` → token at `params.path.[0:20]`
-  - `params.amountOut` → token at `params.path.[-20:]`
-  but for Uniswap‑style `exactOutput` the encoded `path` is typically in *reverse* (output → input).
-That means the format will show the wrong token next to each amount (labels "Maximum Amount to Send" and "Amount to Receive" could be swapped vs actual tokens), which is a high‑risk UI deception and can cause users to confirm sending the wrong asset.
-- **Route (path) hidden / insufficiently exposed:** Only first/last 20 bytes are used to infer tokens; intermediate hops and pool fees are not surfaced.
-Multi‑hop details and fees materially affect outcome and risk (front‑running, slippage, unexpected pools).
-- **No explicit indicator that `path` is reversed for exactOutput:** UX must highlight encoding direction; otherwise frontends will mislabel tokens when reusing the same parsing logic for exactInput/exactOutput.
+- **Token mapping is inverted:** The ERC‑7730 format maps `amountInMaximum` → token at `params.path.[0:20]` and `amountOut` → token at `params.path.[-20:]`, but in these samples the encoded path is ordered tokenOut → ... → tokenIn (first element = token being *received*, last element = token being *sent*).
+That causes the UI to label the *maximum to send* with the received token and the *amount to receive* with the sent token — a dangerous inversion that can mislead users about which token they are spending vs receiving.
+  - Example: Tx 0xb477… shows ERC‑7730 would display USDT as "Maximum Amount to Send" while the logs show the user actually sent TEL and received USDT.
+- **Actual spent amount vs displayed maximum not emphasized or reconciled:** The UI only shows a maximum (good) but does not (and cannot at signing time) show that the *actual* input amount may be smaller; receipt_logs show a different actual input amount in these samples — users should be warned that the final spent amount may vary.
+Lack of clarity can cause misunderstanding about how much will leave their wallet.
+- **Routing / intermediates and fees hidden:** The format does not surface the swap route (intermediate tokens such as WETH) nor pool fees encoded in the path — these are material for risk/baU understanding and could hide multi-hop behavior.
+- **No disclosure about approvals (if any):** While these samples show no Approval events in the same transaction, the format does not call out whether the call will rely on pre-existing approvals or will require an approval flow — omission can be surprising if approval is required beforehand (not observed here but possible).
+- **Unknown / contract internal events not explained:** The receipt_logs include non‑standard events representing swap internals; the user display should at least surface token transfers (it does) and route information (it does not).

+If unaddressed, the token inversion alone is a high‑risk issue because users may approve/confirm spending the wrong token or expect receiving/sending the wrong asset.

 ---